thejsway/thejsway/manuscript/chapter24.md

 !!! note

-    [ES modules](https://flaviocopes.com/es-modules/) is a newer syntax for defining and loading modules, avalaible in recent (v15.3+) versions of Node.js.
+    [ES modules](https://flaviocopes.com/es-modules/) is a newer syntax for defining and loading modules, available in recent (v15.3+) versions of Node.js.
 It should eventually replace CommonJS as the standard way.

 ## TL;DR